 It didn’t matter whether I was eating tteokbokki alone at a restaurant or drinking soju with new friends, I loved nearly every moment of my time in Korea.

 The city is so livable and interesting.
-The food is weird and incredible.
+The food is weird (to me) and incredible.
 The public transportation is thorough and convenient — even if I did manage to mess up every time I took it.

 Speaking of getting lost, I botched the one big sightseeing adventure I attempted in Korea.
 Getting to the DMZ, the demilitarized zone that separates North and South Korea, was a true nightmare.